Hodgkin Lymphoma Cancer: Types, Symptoms, Causes & Treatment

 • Nodular Sclerosis CHL: The typical subtype, often found in young adults.
 And that tends to begin in the neck or chest lymph nodes.

-• Mixed Cellularity CHL: Ceases in older adults or patients with HIV.
+• Mixed Cellularity CHL: Occurs in older adults or patients with HIV.
 It has a predilection for abdominal lymph nodes.

 • Lymphocyte-Rich CHL: Less common subtype indicates a favorable prognosis and possesses a number of healthy lymphocytes while possessing fewer Reed-Sternberg cells.